-In today’s fast-forward world, being connected to the Internet has become a very important criteria for each one of us.
+In today’s fast-forward world, being connected to the Internet has become very important criteria for each one of us.
 Whether you are a student or an employer of an organization, the Internet plays a very crucial role in everyone’s life.
-However, 2G and 3G networks have contributed a vital key role to introduce Internet on our cellular phones.
-3G was first introduced in 1998, but it did not become a reliable internet source due to lack of technology.
+However, 2G and 3G networks have contributed a vital key role to introduce the Internet on our cellular phones.
+3G was first introduced in 1998, but it did not become a reliable internet source due to a lack of technology.

-Since the introduction of 4G in 2009, peoples around the globe have mainly used Internet services.
+Since the introduction of 4G in 2009, people around the globe have mainly used Internet services.
 Currently, the 5G services will be available on our smartphones very soon.
 This will change the entire internet era.
 But technology isn’t going to stop here.
-Researchers have already started carrying their research on the 6G network.
+Researchers have already started carrying out their research on the 6G network.

 In addition, it is now possible to study online from home.
 Most of the work we accomplish today is completed through online.
 Let us hope we will soon be able to use 5G and 6G networks.
 Before that, however, we would like to discuss a little bit about the origin of this internet generation.

-History of 0G
+History of 0G Network

-This network was then called as 0G.
+This network was then called 0G.
 In 1946, the Bell system was the first to publicly introduce the 0G service in the United States.
 It was called a car phone and could be carried from one place to another.
 This 0G was using IMTS (improved mobile telephone service) technology.
-This network had one major disadvantage that it was not possible to use for communicating people from a greater distance.
+This network had one major disadvantage that it was not possible to use for communicating with people from a greater distance.

 History Of 1G and 2G Network

 In 1979, a Japanese company NTT was the first who introduce this 1G network.
-More than 80 radio towers were installed, which made possible and allowed long-distance communication at that time.
+More than 80 radio towers were installed, which made it possible and allowed long-distance communication at that time.
 However, due to the lack of technology, the voice could not be heard with clarity.

 This gave us the first opportunity to use the Internet service on mobile phones.
-In 1999, Nokia, one of the oldest popular company in the world, released its 3210 phone, which has no antenna and can be easily transported.
+In 1999, Nokia, one of the oldest popular companies in the world, released its 3210 phone, which has no antenna and can be easily transported.

-History Of 3G, 4G and 5G Network
+History Of 3G, 4G, and 5G Network

-3G Services was launched in 1998 by NTT Docomo Company, where the WCDMA(Wideband Code Division Multiplexing Access) service was used and then Samsung, Motorola and LG launched their own 3G cellular phones.
+3G Services was launched in 1998 by NTT Docomo Company, where the WCDMA(Wideband Code Division Multiplexing Access) service was used and then Samsung, Motorola, and LG launched their own 3G cellular phones.

 Later, in 2009, LTE was introduced, which is known as 4G.
-4G was 10 times faster than 3G network.
+4G was 10 times faster than the 3G network.
 At the time, there used to be no 4G phone that allowed us to use LTE services.
 Samsung launched the first 4G smartphone on the market in 2010.
 And in 2014, they released the Samsung Galaxy, which supported LTE.

 Soon we will have the opportunity to use the 5G service.
-Where 5G has not yet been launched in some countries, but peoples are a step ahead and already have started jobs on the 6G network, and it is said that 6G will be 50 times faster than the 5G network.
+Where 5G has not yet been launched in some countries, peoples are a step ahead and already have started jobs on the 6G network, and it is said that 6G will be 50 times faster than the 5G network.

 What Will Change When 6G Technology is Introduced?

 So far, some countries have not established a 5G network, while others are preparing for the 6G network.
 Internet technology is evolving so rapidly that our lifestyles will change completely over the next few years.
 We are going to discuss how the 6G network will change our lifestyles.

 - It is said that 5G is ten times faster than 4G.
 It is estimated that 6G will be 50 times faster than the 5G network.
 Which will change the scenario of using the Internet.
 With the advent of 6G technology, many applications and services will be at your fingertips.